ZeitOnline/vivi/core/src/zeit/content/article/browser/README.txt

 </p>

 Checking in
 ===========

 We check in the document.
-We look a the document in the repository then:
+We look at the document in the repository then:

 >>> browser.getLink('Checkin').click()
 >>> article_url = browser.url